Christopher Street: Gay icon

-In the 1970s, Christopher Street became the "Main Street" of gay New York.
+Christopher Street is the site of the Stonewall Inn, the bar whose patrons fought back violently in June 1969 against a police raid, sparking the Stonewall riots that are widely seen as the birth of the gay liberation movement.
+The Christopher Street Liberation Day Committee formed to commemorate the first anniversary of that event, the beginning of the international tradition of a late-June event to celebrate gay pride.
+The annual gay pride festivals in Berlin, Cologne, and other German cities are known as Christopher Street Days.

+In part because of the riots at the Stonewall Inn, the LGBT community came to congregate around Christopher Street.
+By the early 1970s, other LGBT businesses had opened along the street, even as the bar itself had closed.
+A commentator for The Advocate wrote in 1972 that the riots had succeeded in associating Christopher Street's name with LGBT culture, while a 1982 Washington Post article described the street, and particularly the bar's site, as the "birthplace of the gay rights movement in this country".
 Large numbers of gay men would stroll its length at seemingly all hours.
 Gay bars and stores selling leather fetish clothing and artistic decorative items flourished at that time.
-This changed dramatically with the loss of many gay men during the AIDS epidemic in the 1980s.
+This changed dramatically with the loss of many gay men during the AIDS epidemic in the 1980s, as well as the growth of other nearby Manhattan neighborhoods (such as Chelsea and Hell’s Kitchen) as centers of gay life.

-Christopher Street is the site of the Stonewall Inn, the bar whose patrons fought back violently in June 1969 against a police raid, sparking the Stonewall riots that are widely seen as the birth of the gay liberation movement.
-The Christopher Street Liberation Day Committee formed to commemorate the first anniversary of that event, the beginning of the international tradition of a late-June event to celebrate gay pride.
-The annual gay pride festivals in Berlin, Cologne, and other German cities are known as Christopher Street Days or "CSD".

 Christopher Street magazine, a respected gay magazine, began publication in July 1976 and folded in December 1995.
 Anaïs Nin once worked at Lawrence R. Maxwell Books, located at 45 Christopher Street.

+On June 23, 2015, the Stonewall Inn was the first landmark in New York City to be recognized by the New York City Landmarks Preservation Commission on the basis of its status in LGBT history, and on June 24, 2016, the Stonewall National Monument was named the first U.S. National Monument dedicated to the LGBTQ-rights movement.
+The visitor center opened on June 28, 2024, as the first official national visitors center dedicated to the LGBTQ+ experience to open anywhere in the world.
+Numerous politicians and celebrities participated in the inauguration ceremonies, and the New York City Subway's Christopher Street–Sheridan Square station was renamed the Christopher Street–Stonewall station on the same day.

 Iconic locations

 Near Sixth Avenue, Christopher Street intersects with a short, winding street, coincidentally named Gay Street.

 Since 1992, Christopher Park, located at the intersection of Christopher, Grove, and West 4th Streets, has hosted a duplicate of the sculpture Gay Liberation Monument by George Segal to commemorate the gay rights traditions of the area.
 The Oscar Wilde Bookshop, located on the corner of Christopher and Gay, was the oldest LGBT bookshop in the world until it closed in 2009.